-Indoor Plants for Allergies (According to NASA)
+Indoor Plants Beneficial for Allergies (As Suggested by NASA)

 Golden Pothos and Philodendron

 Although Golden pothos and philodendron aren’t directly beneficial for pet allergies, they control formaldehyde levels in the air.

 Formaldehyde can trigger irritation in your nose, mouth, and throat, potentially worsening your allergy symptoms.
 Common household items like paper bags, napkins, and tissues often contain this compound.